iam-kevin/react-chat-potato/README.md

     | string    // message type for image

-const composerOptions: Potato.Composer.GlobalContext<ComposerType, MessageInputType> = {
+const composerConfig: Potato.Composer.GlobalContext<ComposerType, MessageInputType> = {
     composerType: 'text',    // default composer 'text' | options 'text', 'image',
     // You might want to move this to the BaseComposer
     composerOptions: {